TehBrian/YetAnotherSignEditor/OLD_README.md

 ![Commands](https://raw.githubusercontent.com/TehBrian/YetAnotherSignEditor/master/images/commands.png)

 ## Can I contribute?
 Sure!
-If you find an problem or have a suggestion, feel free to file an [issue](https://github.com/TehBrian/YetAnotherSignEditor/issues).
+If you find a problem or have a suggestion, feel free to file an [issue](https://github.com/TehBrian/YetAnotherSignEditor/issues).
 If you prefer to contribute code, go ahead and submit a pull-request!
 Please make sure to follow the `.checkstyle`.